 In the past, virtual desktop solutions have been complex and expensive, making it challenging for organisations to set up and then manage.
 Generally, a larger server infrastructure was needed to run a virtual desktop and many businesses didn’t have enough resources to manage them in-house.
 Because AVD uses the cloud, this has improved the ease and affordability of virtual desktops.

 What makes AVD the right choice?

-It’s simple to deploy, configure, and manage.
+It’s simple to deploy, configure, support, and manage.
 The AVD Portal lets you deploy and manage virtual desktops, assign users, and enable security with a few clicks.
 Staff can work remotely, when on business trips, or in the office, and have the same user experience, regardless of where they are.